lammps/lammps/doc/src/Howto_cmake.rst

 TUI version
 ^^^^^^^^^^^

-For the text mode UI CMake program the basical principle is the same.
+For the text mode UI CMake program the basic principle is the same.
 You start the command ``ccmake ../cmake`` in the ``build`` folder.

 .. list-table::